 While indulging in your dinner, you could almost forget the tasteful music of the live band in the garden between the restaurant and the pool.
 If you don’t want to sit in the artfully designed restaurant or outside, then in-room dining is an available option.

-For more information on the restaurant, you can check out the review of Salinda restaurant in our separate blog post.
+For more information on the restaurant, you can check out the review of Salinda Resort Phu Quoc Island restaurant in our separate blog post.

-In terms of facilities, Salinda Resort has almost everything.
+In terms of facilities, Salinda Resort Phu Quoc Island has almost everything.
 Let’s start with the pool.

 Like the rest of the luxury resort, the pool is planned as part of a relaxing, healthy experience.
 The water treatment is state-of-the-art salt technology that brings chlorine levels down to a minimum.
 The pool bar is tastefully designed and blends into the overall pleasant view.

-The extraordinary spa and the atmosphere of Salinda Resort go hand in hand as one great experience of rejuvenation and relaxation.
+The extraordinary spa and the atmosphere of Salinda Resort Phu Quoc Island go hand in hand as one great experience of rejuvenation and relaxation.
 Managed by Guru Spa, Salinda Spa offers treatments in a natural and detailed atmosphere of Thai hospitality.

 The signature treatment of Salinda Spa is a traditional Thai experience that dates back thousands of years and incorporates Thai massage and fragrant, warm herbal compresses.

-The lobby lounge is spacious and the lighting is carefully designed like everywhere in the Salinda resort.
+The lobby lounge is spacious and the lighting is carefully designed like everywhere in the Salinda Resort Phu Quoc Island.
 The professional bartender impresses with one of the lounge’s signature cocktails: Sweet Temptation, Heaven and Moonlight, or Morning Mist.
 Just pick one of the 50 seats and listen to the live music or have a chat with your friends.

 If you enjoy a good cigar, there is a selection of them at the separate cigar lounge.